CarlosGS/export-things/README.md

 Script that simplifies exporting all your stuff out of Thingiverse
 It creates a Git-compatible directory with a list and folders.
 Each folder contains all the files, images and description for each design.
 Free your things!
 Au revoir Thingiverse!

+Example of the result: <https://github.com/carlosgs/carlosgs-designs>

 Disclaimer
 --------